-- victims of forced labor.
-Law enforcement justified cases of potential domestic servitude and forced labor in forced marriages involving Romani and Balkan-Egyptian communities as traditional cultural practices and customs.'113 - 6.4.4 The USSD TIP report 2022 also acknowledged that 'Due to a lack of formal identification procedures and as it had reported in previous years, the government may have detained or deported some potential victims, including women in commercial sex, irregular migrants, and asylum seekers.'114 - 6.4.5 In their 2020 Annual Report, D&E noted that between January and November 2020, through its mobile units, it had conducted several focus groups and awareness raising activities in communities, including with police commissariats and social service employees '... in relation to the identification, recourse and protection of victims of trafficking and potential victims of trafficking.'115 - 6.4.6 The ARC/Asylos report 2019 cited a comment from James Simmonds-Read, Service Manager at The Children's Society:
+- 10.4.4 The USSD TIP report 2022 also acknowledged that 'Due to a lack of formal identification procedures and as it had reported in previous years, the government may have detained or deported some potential victims, including women in commercial sex, irregular migrants, and asylum seekers.'122 - 10.4.5 In their 2020 Annual Report, D&E noted that between January and November 2020, through its mobile units, it had conducted several focus groups and awareness raising activities in communities, including with police commissariats and social service employees '... in relation to the identification, recourse and protection of victims of trafficking and potential victims of trafficking.'123 - 10.4.6 The ARC/Asylos report 2019 cited a comment from James Simmonds-Read.
+Service Manager at The Children's Society: